magiama9/abode-calendar-shr/README.md

 # Roadmap For Improvement

 - Form improvements
     - Fix calendar component re-render on form changes _HIGH PRIORITY_
     - Change invitees from a comma separated list into an input with a button to add a new invitee
     - Style the form more consistently with the rest of the app (stop using MaterialUI components, probably) _LOW PRIORITY_

 - Authentication & authorization _HIGH PRIORITY_
   - Authenticate users & allow true login functionality
   - Require authorization on back-end routes

 - ~Load only events in view~ _FINISHED_

+- Implement real-time updating of events _LOW PRIORITY_
+    - If an event is created/updated/deleted on one calendar, it should instantly sync to everyone else's calendar without a page reload
+    - As a simple implementation, perhaps just make a db call for the current view every x interval(maybe 1-2 minutes)
+        - Since events are only loaded for the current view, there's relatively low overhead, but can still result in strange behavior and could stress db/server with a large number of concurrent users
+    - Scalable implementation probably requires WebSockets

 - Change event deletion behavior to better model real-life use case
   - If the creator of the event deletes it, delete it for everyone
+    - And notify event participants (?)
   - If an invitee of the event deletes it, delete it only for them
+    - And notify event participants (?)

 - Change event update behavior (?)
   - Add button to discard changes on event(essentially duplicate functionality of clicking outside the modal, without actually closing the modal) (?)
   - If an event is modified, send a notification to all the other participants about the change and the new event (?)
   - Only allow event creator to edit the event (?)